KaCcHanCodes/FitnessTracker_API/README.md

 # Fitness Tracker API

-This project is a Django and Django REST Framework-based Fitness Tracker API with token-based authentication for API requests that provides features like user authentication with simple JWT authentication, workout metrics calculation, workout tracking and profile management.
+This project is a Django and Django REST Framework-based Fitness Tracker API with token-based authentication for API requests that provide features like user authentication with simple JWT authentication, workout tracking, workout activity history, workout metrics calculation, and profile management.

 ## Features

 - Simple JWT Authentication: Secure user access to the API, ensuring only authenticated users can view, create, or update workout information.
+- Workout Activity Management: Users can track workout sessions with details like start time, end time, distance, duration, and calories burned.
+- Workout Activity History: Users can view a display of all activities logged, including activity details like  Activity Type, Duration, Calories Burned, and Date.
 - Workout Metrics Calculation: Users can view workout metrics over a specified date range, including total duration, distance, and calories burned.
-- Workout Activity Management: Users can track workout sessions with details like start time, end time, distance, duration, and calories burned.
 - Profile Management: Users can update their profiles while authenticated via JWT.

 ## Getting Started